 Monthly Archives: October 2016

-No one could tell me what to expect to be done on that Friday, financially speaking or medically speaking.
+No one could tell me exactly what to expect on Friday, medically or financially.

-I was sent to a wonderful center for women that was set up by a former breast cancer patient, who happens to also be a medical doctor.
+I was sent to a wonderful center for women that was set up by an amazing Radiology Oncologist who is also a former breast cancer patient.
 The center founder went out of her way to make the experience as non-traumatic for patients as she could and I am grateful.
 The technician was sweet and carefully explained the whole process, though it wasn’t my first MRI.

 For those who may be reading this who have never had an MRI and are afraid of it.
 Please don’t be afraid.
 There is nothing painful about it.